Taxation of Fringe Benefits

 - Payments made to 2%-shareholder-employees of S corporations are not exempt from income or FICA taxes.

 - Achievement awards of tangible personal property that is deductible by the employer, but only up to $1,600 for qualified plans — $400 otherwise.
-If the employer's deduction is less than the cost of the property, then the employee is taxed on the greater of the difference between the cost of the property and the deduction, but no more than its fair market value, or the FMV minus the deduction.
-Safety achievement awards are tax-free to rank-and-file employees only if no more than 10% of the employees receive such awards per year; however, such awards are taxable if the employee is a manager, administrator, or a clerical or professional employee.
+If the employer's deduction is less than the cost of the property, the employee is taxed on the greater of the difference between the property cost and the deduction but no more than its fair market value or the FMV minus the deduction.
+Safety achievement awards are tax-free to rank-and-file employees only if no more than 10% of the employees receive such awards annually; however, such awards are taxable if the employee is a manager, administrator, or a clerical or professional employee.
 Awards for length-of-service are only tax-free if not given within 5 years of the start of employment or if the employee did not receive such an award within the previous 5 years.
 1

 - Athletic facilities — facilities must be located on property owned or leased by the employer and used only by employees, their spouses, and dependent children.